Perceptual error optimization for Monte Carlo rendering: Discussion

 \Paragraph{Progressive rendering}

-Image-space error optimization methods including ours produce biased pixel estimates through manipulating the pixel samples; this is true even in the a-priori setting where the sampling becomes completely deterministic. \Cref{tab:numeric_error_4spp} shows that our \vertical methods scale well to higher input sample counts, suggesting a simple progressive implementation: For each pixel, newly generated samples are accumulated into a fixed set of estimates that are periodically passed to the optimization to obtain an updated image.
-Each individual estimate will converge to the true pixel value, and thus the image will approach the ground truth---with bounded memory footprint.
+Our optimization methods produce biased pixel estimates through manipulating the input samples; this is true even for a-priori methods where the sampling is completely deterministic.
+Nevertheless, consistency can be achieved through a simple progressive-rendering scheme: For each pixel, newly generated samples are cumulatively averaged into a fixed set of per-pixel estimates that are periodically passed to the optimization to obtain an updated image.
+Each individual estimate will converge to the true pixel value, thus the optimized image will also approach the ground truth---with bounded memory footprint.
 Interestingly, convergence is guaranteed regardless of the optimization method and surrogate used, though better methods and surrogates will yield better starting points.
 Lastly, adaptive sampling is naturally supported by \vertical methods as they are agnostic of differences in sample counts between pixels.